imThamizhselvan/react-redux-boilerplate/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is extracted from Create react app and integrated with redux and sagas

 ## Available Scripts